A Wide and Deep Exploration of Radio-detected Active Galactic Nuclei with Subaru HSC (WERGS). XII. Final Optical Identification of VLASS Radio Sources from the Subaru/HSC-SSP Wide Survey Over 1200 deg$^2$: Conclusion

 Future spectroscopic follow-up of these radio-selected galaxies will be enabled by the Subaru Prime Focus Spectrograph Subaru Strategic Program (PFS-SSP; \citealt{Takada2014PFS}), which will deliver wide-area, multiplexed optical/near-infrared spectroscopy and provide large statistical samples for galaxy/AGN evolution studies (see also \citealt{Greene2022PFS_GE}).

-\acknowledgments This work is supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI (22K14075; H. Uchiyama, 25K01043; K.~Ichikawa).
+\acknowledgments We thank the anonymous referee and the data editor for their constructive comments, which helped improve the manuscript and associated data products.
+This work was supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI (JP22K14075, JP24K00684, JP25H00663 (H.U.); JP25K01043 (K.I.); JP23K20035 and JP24H00004 (K.K.)); JP23H01215 and JP25H00671 (T.N.)
 K.I. also acknowledges support from the JST FOREST Program, Grant Number JPMJFR2466 and the Inamori Research Grants, which helped make this research possible.

 The Hyper Suprime-Cam (HSC) collaboration includes the astronomical communities of Japan and Taiwan, and Princeton University.
 The HSC instrumentation and software were developed by the National Astronomical Observatory of Japan (NAOJ), the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU), the University of Tokyo, the High Energy Accelerator Research Organization (KEK), the Academia Sinica Institute for Astronomy and Astrophysics in Taiwan (ASIAA), and Princeton University.
 Funding was contributed by the FIRST program from the Japanese Cabinet Office, the Ministry of Education, Culture, Sports, Science and Technology (MEXT), the Japan Society for the Promotion of Science (JSPS), Japan Science and Technology Agency (JST), the Toray Science Foundation, NAOJ, Kavli IPMU, KEK, ASIAA, and Princeton University.
 This paper is based [in part] on data collected at the Subaru Telescope and retrieved from the HSC data archive system, which is operated by Subaru Telescope and Astronomy Data Center (ADC) at NAOJ.
 Data analysis was in part carried out with the cooperation of Center for Computational Astrophysics (CfCA) at NAOJ.
 We are honored and grateful for the opportunity of observing the Universe from Maunakea, which has the cultural, historical and natural significance in Hawaii.